 This example shows how to use the CAN Calibration Protocol (CCP) block to monitor model signals and tune parameter values in the application code running on the target hardware.
-You can use either External mode or a third-party calibration tool to interact with the application.
+You can use either use Monitor and Tune or a third-party calibration tool to interact with the application.
 The parameters can be loaded in the hardware flash memory and copied to the RAM during initialization.

 Vector-Informatik CAN hardware and drivers must be installed on your host computer, and the baud rate must be set to 1 MBd to match the processor CAN configurations.
 For more information, see Set Up CAN Communication with Target Hardware.